loda-lang/loda-lang.github.io/list4.markdown

 * [A218310](https://oeis.org/A218310) ([program](/edit/?oeis=218310)): E.g.f.
 A(x) satisfies: A( x/(exp(5\*x)\*cosh(5\*x)) ) = exp(x)\*cosh(x).
 * [A218311](https://oeis.org/A218311) ([program](/edit/?oeis=218311)): Product of the nonzero digits (in base 10) of n^5.
 * [A218313](https://oeis.org/A218313) ([program](/edit/?oeis=218313)): Hilltop maps: number of n X 2 binary arrays indicating the locations of corresponding elements not exceeded by any king-move neighbor in a random 0..2 n X 2 array.
+* [A218314](https://oeis.org/A218314) ([program](/edit/?oeis=218314)): Hilltop maps: number of n X 3 binary arrays indicating the locations of corresponding elements not exceeded by any king-move neighbor in a random 0..2 n X 3 array.
+* [A218317](https://oeis.org/A218317) ([program](/edit/?oeis=218317)): Hilltop maps: number of nX6 binary arrays indicating the locations of corresponding elements not exceeded by any king-move neighbor in a random 0..2 nX6 array
 * [A218324](https://oeis.org/A218324) ([program](/edit/?oeis=218324)): Odd heptagonal pyramidal numbers
 * [A218325](https://oeis.org/A218325) ([program](/edit/?oeis=218325)): Even heptagonal pyramidal numbers.
 * [A218326](https://oeis.org/A218326) ([program](/edit/?oeis=218326)): Odd octagonal pyramidal numbers